alanb43/making-blends/README.md

 This project squeezes words with the same beginning and ending characters on each line together, even across multi-character matches, multi-word merges, and extraneous cases such as test case 5 in the test case text file.

+Viewing the test-cases.txt file will convey this program's function through various examples if this brief description did not do so well enough.

+This program has been refactored according to Google Style Guides, something I'm trying to get more comfortable with / better at using.